BY JACQUELINE FENTON-COLLINS

 After a couple of days, we decided to visit friends who live in the middle of nowhere, north of Málaga.
 There had been heavy rain for weeks, and we knew some of the roads had been damaged.

 Thankfully, we were both unharmed.
 Seatbelts on.
-Lucky escape.
+It was a lucky escape.

 Asking for Guidance Isn’t a Failure